awkgroupag/datalab/README.md

 * [sqlalchemy_schemadisplay](https://github.com/fschulze/sqlalchemy_schemadisplay): Turn SQLAlchemy DB Model into a graph
 * [mysql-connector-python MySQL Connector](https://dev.mysql.com/doc/connector-python/en/)

 Web scraping
 * [Scrapy](https://scrapy.org/): framework for extracting data from websites
 * [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/): pull data out of HTML and XML files

 Tools
 * [Pandas Profiling](https://pandas-profiling.ydata.ai/docs/master/index.html): Create profiling reports from pandas DataFrame objects
 * [lxml](https://lxml.de/): secure and fast XML and HTML with Python

 JupyterLab plugins
 * [jupyterlab-git](https://github.com/jupyterlab/jupyterlab-git): Version control using Git within Jupyter
 * [Language Server Protocol integration](https://github.com/krassowski/jupyterlab-lsp): Coding assistance for JupyterLab - code navigation + hover suggestions + linters + autocompletion + rename
 * [jupyter-resource-usage](https://github.com/jupyter-server/jupyter-resource-usage): Monitor RAM and CPU usage within a Jupyter notebook

-## Good to know & troubleshooting
->NOTE: TODO .. this is work in progress and is not yet rewritten for **Rancher Desktop**
-* Docker containers such as this controlboard or the different stacks will keep on running forever, even if you restart your machine.
-So remember [to stop them](#5-stop-andor-remove-the-containers-when-done).
-* Jupyter will not start; container restarts all the time
-  - Your Docker images might take up a lot of space.
-Type `docker image ls` to view your images
-  - `docker image rm <IMAGE>` deletes a specific image, `docker image prune` deletes all unused images